What is the difference between being accepted (received by) someone and pleasing them i.e. bringing them joy?

 And when they return and acknowledge they have been on the wrong path, are we not delighted?
 Yes, but why?

 Just as the father of the prodigal son was delighted to see his son return - so much so that he ran to him when he saw him a far way off (why do you think he spotted him so far away?
-He was scanning the horizon hoping and looking for his return).
-In this way, our heavenly Father delights in us when we return to pursue and honor him.
-He knows our doing so is in our best interest and for his greatest glory.
+He was scanning the horizon hoping and looking for his return.
+His love for his son was steadfast and never waned even in his sons rebellion and wandering.
+In this way, our heavenly Father pursues and delights in us when we return to Him in order to pursue and honor him.
+He knows our honoring him is in our best interest and for his greatest glory.

 If this is the kind of love we have for our kids - imperfect as we and our love are - how much more so is this the kind of love our perfect heavenly Father has for us?